 Scholar: Getting published in academic journals can often depend on whether editors agree with the premise

 A philosophy professor’s paper was rejected for publication for reasons he said he believes are mainly ideologically motivated — rather than over the plausibility of his argument.
-Dr. Jonathan Anomaly, director of UNC’s Philosophy, Politics, and Economics Program, told The College Fix about his experience in a recent telephone interview.
+The scholar told The College Fix about his experience in a recent telephone interview.

-Yet, Anomaly’s reviewers had a different take.
-According to Anomaly, they fixated on his paper’s mere suggestion that biological differences between groups may exist.
+Yet, his reviewers had a different take — they fixated on his paper’s mere suggestion that biological differences between groups may exist.

-“He [the reviewer] had a strong reaction,” Anomaly told The Fix.
+“He [the reviewer] had a strong reaction,” the scholar told The Fix.
 “He called the research that suggests biological differences ‘wildly implausible’ despite the fact that this wasn’t the focus of the paper.
 It’s a strange thing for a reviewer to say.”

-“I don’t want to cry sour grapes here because papers get rejected for numerous reasons,” Anomaly continued.
+“I don’t want to cry sour grapes here because papers get rejected for numerous reasons,” the scholar said.
 “But in this case, it was pretty clear that the section of the review discussing biological differences dominated while my paper only focused a small amount on that topic.”

-After talking to numerous other scholars who had their research rejected because of unorthodox [read: not in line with progressive ideology] conclusions, Anomaly said he believes that the process of getting published in academia is fraught with what he calls “progressive privilege.”
+After talking to numerous other scholars who had their research rejected because of unorthodox [read: not in line with progressive ideology] conclusions, the professor said he believes that the process of getting published in academia is fraught with what he calls “progressive privilege.”

 “I wrote a paper years ago arguing that obesity is a private health matter rather than a public health matter that I had a difficult time getting published,” he said.
 “I argued that whether you believe it should be a public or private health matter depends on who you believe should be paying for healthcare.
 Since I ultimately concluded that obesity is a private health matter (an opinion not shared by many who work on this topic), that paper was also harshly reviewed and was only published on the condition that it be run next to a rebuttal.”

-That journal, Public Health Ethics, has published Anomaly three other times without the stipulation of a rebuttal attached; a fact Anomaly said he believes has to do with the content of his other pieces.
+That journal, Public Health Ethics, has published him three other times without the stipulation of a rebuttal attached; a fact he said he believes has to do with the content of his other pieces.

-“I wrote another paper for the same journal arguing against factory farming and had no trouble getting that one published because that is an idea with which progressives largely agree,” Anomaly said.
+“I wrote another paper for the same journal arguing against factory farming and had no trouble getting that one published because that is an idea with which progressives largely agree,” he said.

 “If you are an academic who writes in line with standard progressive ideology, and reaches conclusions which progressives widely accept, reviewers, students, colleagues and the general public often won’t notice (or acknowledge) mistakes you make in your reasoning,” he said.

 Yet, resources such as Heterodox Academy do exist for academics who want to find more viewpoint diversity in the social sciences.
-Professor Anomaly invites those who wish to explore unpopular ideas to consult this website, at which they can find academic work that “exposes bias and celebrates ideological diversity.”
+The professor invites those who wish to explore unpopular ideas to consult this website, at which they can find academic work that “exposes bias and celebrates ideological diversity.”